 Cephaelis Sw. has been shown to comprise a polyphyletic assemblage of species, many of which are more closely related to species in other genera than they are to each other (Steyermark, 1972, pp. 406-717), and the genus is no longer recognized.
 Cephaelis was originally distinguished by its inflorescence arrangement, capitate or subcapitate with well developed, sometimes involucral bracts surrounding individual capitula and/or the entire inflorescence.
 These characteristics are highly variable in many genera (Robbrecht, 1988), and thus are no longer considered good indicators of evolutionary relationships.
-Therefore, Cephaelis is not currently recognized as a separate genus in formal taxonomy, although it continues to be cited anecdotally, and its species have been or are being transferred to other genera, in most cases Psychotria (see "List of Netropical Cephaelis Names", below).
+Therefore, Cephaelis is not currently recognized as a separate genus in formal taxonomy, although it continues to be cited anecdotally.
+Its species have been or are being transferred to other genera, mostly Psychotria, Margaritopsis (= Eumachia), and Palicourea.

 The type of Cephaelis is C. muscosa (Jacq.)
-Sw. (type cons.), originally described from Martinique, which belongs to the wholly Neotropical group Psychotria Subg.
-Heteropsychotria Steyerm.
-(Taylor, 1996; this group mostly belongs to Palicourea s. lat.).
-Thus, "Cephaelis" in its original circumscription was completely Neotropical, and species from Africa and Asia that have been included in this genus belong to Psychotria Subg.
-Psychotria or other genera.
-Many of the African species with capitate, bracteate inflorescences were originally described in Grumilea, Uragoga or Evea; Uragoga and Evea were also based on Neotropical type species, and are also synonyms of Psychotria subg.
-Heteropsychotria and Palicourea.
+Sw. (type cons.), originally described from Martinique, which belongs to the wholly Neotropical group Palicourea (e.g., Sedio et al., 2013).
+Thus, "Cephaelis" applies to a Neotropical species group, and the species from Africa and Asia that have been included in Cephaelis mostly belong to Psychotria s. str.
+Many of the African species with capitate, bracteate inflorescences were originally described in Grumilea, Uragoga, or Evea, and these genera have been circumscribed inconsistently by various authors.
+Grumilea is a synonym of Psychotria (Razafimandimbison et al., 2014), Evea is a synonym of Faramea that was diagnosed by its capitate involucrate inflorescences, and Uragoga is an illegitimate name that is typified by a species of Carapichea.

 Several names in Cephaelis have entered into wide use but were never actually published.
 Some principal sources for these unpublished names are: